 Stuttering can lead to:

-Not speaking or avoiding situations that require speaking
+- Not speaking or staying away from situations that require speaking.

-Diagnosis is made by a health professional trained to evaluate and treat children and adults with speech and language disorders (speech-language pathologist).
-The speech-language pathologist observes the adult or child speak in different types of situations.
+Stuttering is diagnosed by a healthcare professional trained to evaluate and treat children and adults who have a problem with speech and language.
+This professional is called a speech-language pathologist.
+The speech-language pathologist listens and talks with the adult or child in different types of situations.

 If you're the parent

-If you're the parent of a child who stutters, the doctor or speech-language pathologist may:
+If you're the parent of a child who stutters, the primary healthcare professional or speech-language pathologist may:

-Ask questions about your child's health history, including when he or she began stuttering and when stuttering is most frequent
+- Ask questions about your child's health history, including when your child began stuttering and when stuttering happens most often.

-Talk to your child, and may ask him or her to read aloud to watch for subtle differences in speech
+- Talk to your child.
+This may include asking your child to read aloud to watch for subtle differences in speech.

 If you're an adult who stutters

-If you're an adult who stutters, the doctor or speech-language pathologist may:
+If you're an adult who stutters, your primary healthcare professional or speech-language pathologist may:

-Ask questions about your health history, including when you began stuttering and when stuttering is most frequent
+- Ask questions about your health history, including when you began stuttering and when stuttering happens most often.

-Want to know what treatments you've tried in the past, which can help determine what type of treatment approach may be best
+- Want to know what treatments you've tried in the past.
+This can help decide what type of treatment may be best now.

-Want to know how stuttering has impacted your relationships, school performance, career and other areas of your life, and how much stress it causes
+- Want to know how stuttering affects your relationships, school performance, career and other areas of your life, and how much stress it causes you.

-After a comprehensive evaluation by a speech-language pathologist, a decision about the best treatment approach can be made.
-Several different approaches are available to treat children and adults who stutter.
-Because of varying individual issues and needs, a method — or combination of methods — that's helpful for one person may not be as effective for another.
+After an evaluation by a speech-language pathologist, you can work together to decide on the best treatment.
+Many different methods are available to treat children and adults who stutter.
+Because problems and needs vary, a method — or combination of methods — that's helpful for one person may not work as well for another person.

-Treatment may not eliminate all stuttering, but it can teach skills that help to:
+Treatment may not get rid of all stuttering, but it can teach skills that help you or your child:

-Speech therapy.
+- Speech therapy.
 Speech therapy can teach you to slow down your speech and learn to notice when you stutter.
-You may speak very slowly and deliberately when beginning speech therapy, but over time, you can work up to a more natural speech pattern.
+You may speak very slowly and carefully when beginning speech therapy.
+Over time, you can work up to a more natural speech pattern.

-Electronic devices.
-Several electronic devices are available to enhance fluency.
-Delayed auditory feedback requires you to slow your speech or the speech will sound distorted through the machine.
-Another method mimics your speech so that it sounds as if you're talking in unison with someone else.
-Some small electronic devices are worn during daily activities.
+- Electronic devices.
+Many electronic devices are available to improve fluency.
+With one device, you'll hear delayed feedback that requires you to slow your speech or the speech will sound distorted through the machine.
+Another device copies your speech so that it sounds as if you're talking along with someone else.
+Some electronic devices are small enough to wear during daily activities.
 Ask a speech-language pathologist for guidance on choosing a device.

-Cognitive behavioral therapy.
-This type of psychotherapy can help you learn to identify and change ways of thinking that might make stuttering worse.
-It can also help you resolve stress, anxiety or self-esteem problems related to stuttering.
+- Cognitive behavioral therapy.
+This type of mental health therapy, also called psychotherapy, can help you learn to identify and change ways of thinking that might make stuttering worse.
+It also can help you get rid of or improve problems with stress, anxiety or self-esteem related to stuttering.

-Parent-child interaction.
-Parental involvement in practicing techniques at home is a key part of helping a child cope with stuttering, especially with some methods.
-Follow the guidance of the speech-language pathologist to determine the best approach for your child.
+- Parent-child interaction.
+Practicing techniques at home with your child is a key part of helping your child cope with stuttering, especially with some treatment methods.
+Follow the guidance of the speech-language pathologist to decide on the best method for your child.

-Although some medications have been tried for stuttering, no drugs have been proved yet to help the problem.
+Although some medicines have been tried for stuttering, and studies continue, no medicines have been proved yet to help the condition.